RosarioB/account_abstraction_alchemy/README.md

-# Execute a User Operation
+# Build a paymaster
-In this branch we execute a basic user operation.
+In this branch we add the paymaster that will pay the user operation.
 We firstly First start the local Hardhat blockchain with:

 `npx hardhat node`